dermesser/photosync/README.md

 storage.
 Don't worry about deleting photos locally; although you have to use the slow `--resync` option (note: not yet implemented :) to re-download them.

+photosync is fast enough for reasonably large libraries.
+My library of ~50'000 photos was indexed in roughly an hour;
+the (resumable) download takes another few hours, depending on latency and photo size.

 **Pull requests are welcome!**

 ## Behavior